The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst’s The Souls II (emerald green, burgundy and blind impression) (signed) is estimated to be worth between £7,000 and £10,500.
-This foil block artwork was created in 2010 and has shown a consistent value, with an auction history of one sale on 17th September 2015.
-The edition size of this artwork is limited to 15.
+The value of Damien Hirst's The Souls II (emerald green, burgundy and blind impression) (signed) is estimated to be worth between £6,000 and £9,000.
+This foil block artwork, created in 2010, has an auction history of one sale on 17th September 2015.
+The artwork has a steady auction history, and the edition size of this artwork is limited to 15.

 Meaning & Analysis